PY001 Assessments in Creative Arts Therapy

-In this course students will examine assessing and Creative Arts Therapy assessments from an intermodal Creative Arts Therapy perspective and their significance in intake, information gathering, ongoing evaluations, goal setting, treatment planning, and interventions.
-DSM-5 assessments will be reviewed.
+In this course students will explore assessing and Creative Arts Therapy assessments from an intermodal Creative Arts Therapy perspective and their significance in intake, information gathering, ongoing evaluations, goal setting, treatment planning, and interventions.
 Assessment tools will be examined with special emphasis given to how assessment tools can be adapted for different populations, identifying authentic Creative Arts Therapy assessment tools, and understanding their clinical applications.

 Prerequisite: successful completion of Psychopathology

 PY002 Culture & Diversity for Creative Arts Therapists

 Social patterns in the United States are undergoing rapid change.
 Our citizenship has become increasingly diverse as people move here from all over the world.
 In this course we will explore issues relating to these changing demographics.
 Through assigned readings, written exercises, exams, and a final project, we will examine such issues as culture shock, adaptation, channeling behavior, and the arts as a bridge as we look at the systems of culture, the experience of our lived differences, and the impact this has on clients, creative arts facilitators/therapists, and healthcare services.

 PY003 Documentation & Records Management in Creative Arts Therapy

 This course focuses on the purpose and role of clinical documentation and record keeping.
 Through assigned readings, written exercises, quizzes, a mid-term, and a final, students will learn the necessary documentation and record keeping skills to maintain legally informed and HIPAA compliant healthcare documentation and records.
 Areas of focus include but are not limited to the contents of a good record, writing a good record, client confidentiality, the limits of confidentiality, appropriate intake and exit documentation, the documentation of individual, group, and family client sessions.

 PY004 Ethics & Standards in Creative Arts Therapy